 Grace & Ginger

-This school year I am truly fortunate because I am teaching fourth grade for a second year!
+This school year I am truly fortunate because I am teaching fourth grade for a fifth year!
 I absolutely enjoy this age of children because they are inquisitive, kind, and very fun!
 I am working closely with Mrs. Skeels, who teaches the other fourth grade class, to enrich and challenge our core curriculum subjects of reading, writing, science, social studies, and math.
 Mrs. Skeels is an absolute fabulous teacher to collaborate with, as she is always positive, hard-working & thinks of new ways to make learning intrinsically inspiring for her students.
 I am happy she shares these qualities with me.
 This year, we have partnered with Mr. Jewison to break-up the fourth grade class into three small groups to instruct math.
 This will reduce class-size to maximize individual instruction time for each child.
 All other core curriculum subjects are taught by the homeroom teacher.
-My particular group of fourth grade students consist of 21 hard-working kiddos who are bright & creative.
+My particular group of fourth grade students consist of 25 hard-working kiddos who are bright & creative.
 I feel so blessed to be able to teach these wonderful kids!

 I welcome you to contact me at any time!
 The door to my classroom (room #114) is always open, so please feel free to join us for some reading, writing & math fun!
 The children simply beam with pride to have a parent visit our class, so feel free to walk in and grab a chair.
 I genuinely hope to see you!

 As I close this introduction, and most importantly, I want to thank you for your strong partnership.
 You are your child’s most important teacher and I support you!
 I will work hard to instill your good moral character throughout the school year.
 We will have a super time working together in the best interest of your family!

 Warm Wishes Always,